vertica/spark-connector/examples/kerberos-example/README.md

 cd /spark-connector/examples/kerberos-example
 ```

-Build the assembly if it hasn't been built already
+Build the assembly if it hasn't been built already.
+Note: building within docker may be slower.
 ```
 sbt assembly
 ```